Future of Earth: Climate impact

-An alternate scenario that may occur is that, according to a 2024 study in The Planetary Science Journal, assuming that weathering is only weakly correlated with rising temperatures, mulitcellular life may survive much longer, beyond 1 billion years for a while.
+An alternate scenario that may occur is that, according to a 2024 study in The Planetary Science Journal, assuming that weathering is only weakly correlated with rising temperatures, multicellular life may survive much longer, beyond 1 billion years for a while.
 In this scenario, silicate weathering does not increase fast enough to deplete atmospheric carbon dioxide.
 Such levels would only fall below the threshold for plants utilizing photosynthesis leading to their extinction in 800 million years.
 However, carbon dioxide levels would remain sustainable for photosynthesis, only declining below present levels in 1.1 billion years.
 As such, the remaining plant life and subsequently animal life will survive for substantially longer.
 By 1.6 billion years from now, however, as the Earth's surface temperature rises to about 338 K, the maximum tolerance temperature as documented for a symbiont of Dichanthelium lanuginosum, these processes will eventually force weathering to accelerate and will lead to carbon dioxide levels falling below the threshold for plants.
 The end result would be carbon dioxide starvation, oxygen depletion, and then extinction of the remaining plant and animal life in 1.86 billion years.